Collision fluctuations of lucky droplets with superdroplets: Method

-Superparticle algorithms represent physical particles or droplets in terms of superparticles.
-All droplets in superparticle $i$ are assumed to have the same material density $\rho_{\rm d}$, the same radius $r_i$, the same velocity $\mbox{\boldmath $v$}_i$, and reside in a volume at the same position $ \mbox{\boldmath $x$}_i$.
-The index $i$ labels the superparticles, and it ranges from $1$ to $N_{\rm s}$ (Table~\ref{tab:1}).
-The superparticle dynamics is explicitly modeled, taking into account gravitational and turbulent accelerations, often by simply using Stokes law.
-When two superparticles collide, a Monte-Carlo algorithm is used to describe collisions between the droplets contained in the superparticles.
-Different collision schemes have been suggested in the literature for this purpose, starting with \cite{Dullemond_2008}, \cite{Andrejczuk08}, and \cite{Shima09}.
-Table~\ref{tab:schemes} lists those that have been used most frequently.
-This table distinguishes between symmetric and asymmetric schemes, depending on whether or not the algorithm is invariant under the exchange of superparticles.
+Superdroplet algorithms represent several physical droplets by one superdroplet.
+All droplets in superdroplet $i$ are assumed to have the same material density $\rho_{\rm d}$, the same radius $r_i$, the same velocity $\bm v_i$, and reside in a volume around the same position $\bm x_i$.
+The index $i$ labeling the superdroplets ranges from $1$ to $N_{\rm s}(t_0)$ (Table~\ref{tab:1}), where $t_0$ denotes the initial time.

-\citet{Unterstrasser17} compared three different collision schemes used mainly in the meteorology community.
-They compared the droplet-size distribution simulated from the superparticle algorithm and the mean-field Smoluchowski equation.
-They found that only the scheme of \citet{Shima09} can correctly represent the mean droplet growth. \citet{Dullemond_2008} may have been the first to develop a superparticle algorithm to tackle collisions of particles, even though momentum is not conserved in their algorithm \citetext{A.\ Johansen, 2016, private communication}. \citet{li2017eulerian} described differences between the symmetric superparticle algorithm developed by \citet{Shima09} and the asymmetric one developed by \citet{Johansen_2012}.
-It turns out that the scheme used by \citet{Shima09} results in slightly better statistics.
-Here we therefore employ this scheme.